Perinasal Rash - how can I get rid of it?

 Q. I get a rash around my nose, that sometimes spreads to my cheeks.
 It gets red, raw and itchy.
 For about eighteen months it has flared up and down.
 What shall I do?

 Thirdly, I would add the theory of masked allergies – which could be skin care, washing powders, citrus, dairy products, wheat, sugar… Given that the condition flares up and down, this often indicates an allergic pattern where you can tolerate it for a while, but once you have too much, or you become to stressed, you can no longer tolerate it and the facial rash flares up.
-You might like to do an allergy test – see more info regarding this under the About section.
+You might like to do an allergy test .

-I recommend miessence ONEgroup skin care (available on this website), shampoo and makeup which is certified organic and is free of chemicals and perfumes.
+I recommend miessence ONEgroup skin care, shampoo and makeup which is certified organic and is free of chemicals and perfumes.
 They do use a few essential oils which are unlikely to cause reactions.
 They have a ‘soothing’ range which may work well for you.